rails/rails/guides/source/testing.md

 Testing Routes
 --------------

 Like everything else in your Rails application, it is recommended that you test your routes.
-An example test for a route in the default +show+ action of +Posts+ controller above should look like:
+An example test for a route in the default `show` action of `Posts` controller above should look like:

 ```ruby
 test "should route to post" do